cb-42/ATS2021_PG11/README.md

 ## V. Knit the Tutorial (optional: &lt; 5 minutes)

-Finally, the .Rmd filed included with these materials can be assembled into an HTML report by clicking the Knit button inside RStudio.
+Finally, the .Rmd file included with these materials can be assembled into an HTML report by clicking the Knit button inside RStudio.

 ![Knit](images/pg11_knit.png)